 It’s a common piece of advice to keep all kinds of emotions out of the office.
 However, it is forgotten that business is more about the relationships between people.
-And to build and nurture lasting relationships a good leader has to be emotionally intelligent.
+And to build and nurture lasting relationships, a good leader has to be emotionally intelligent.

 Great leaders are constantly learning and updating their knowledge.
 They never stop.
 They continually work to improve themselves and be better.
 There is always a new skill to master or a new project to work on.
-Great leaders keep their mind open for new possibilities and fresh ideas.
+Great leaders keep their minds open for new possibilities and fresh ideas.

-Differences Between Leadership and Management
+Difference Between Leadership and Management

 The qualities of a good manager and a good leader comes with a lot of ground-level work and experience.
 Managers and leaders are both important—and you can hit a professional jackpot by being good as a manager and a leader to your fellow employees and colleagues.
 You’ll learn management and leadership techniques in Simplilearn’s PMP Certification Training.